 FAFSA (Free Application for Federal Student Aid) is an application that any student planning to attend a four-year university can fill out in order to be eligible for loans, grants, and federal work study programs.

-In 2016, this application will be available on January 1st, and it’s important to fill it out as soon as possible because many states such as Kentucky, North Carolina, Illinois, and Vermont, and Washington treat student aid on a first come first serve basis.
+This application is available to fill out as early as October 1st the year before you plan on attending college.
+It's important to fill it out as soon as possible because many states such as Kentucky, North Carolina, Illinois, and Vermont, and Washington treat student aid on a first come first serve basis.

 Your FAFSA application can take anywhere from 30 minutes to 3 hours to fill out.
 If you know what to expect and have all the information on hand you'll need ahead of time, it will be much easier and quicker to complete.

 In this article, I have compiled important information such as documents you will need, tips for filling out your FAFSA application, and tools you can use to help you stay closer to taking 30 minutes on your application rather than 3 hours.

 The Information you will Need

 - Alien Registration Number (if you are not a US Citizen)

 - Most recent tax returns, W2 forms, and other records of money earned

 - Bank statements and records of investments (if applicable)